olavloite/spanner-jdbc/README.md

 The driver ofcourse also supports normal SELECT-statements, including parameters.

 Releases are available on Maven Central.
-Current release is version 0.15.
+Current release is version 0.16.

 <div class="highlight highlight-text-xml"><pre>
 &lt;<span class="pl-ent">dependency</span>&gt;
  	&lt;<span class="pl-ent">groupId</span>&gt;nl.topicus&lt;/<span class="pl-ent">groupId</span>&gt;
     	&lt;<span class="pl-ent">artifactId</span>&gt;spanner-jdbc&lt;/<span class="pl-ent">artifactId</span>&gt;
-    	&lt;<span class="pl-ent">version</span>&gt;0.15&lt;/<span class="pl-ent">version</span>&gt;
+    	&lt;<span class="pl-ent">version</span>&gt;0.16&lt;/<span class="pl-ent">version</span>&gt;
 &lt;/<span class="pl-ent">dependency</span>&gt;
 </pre></div>

-There is also a 'thick-jar'-version available for use with third-party tools such as SQuirreL, DbVisualizer or Safe FME.
+There is also a 'thick-jar'-version available for use with third-party tools such as SQuirreL, SQL Workbench, DbVisualizer or Safe FME.
 This jar contains all the necessary dependencies for the driver.
 The thick-jar version can be found here: https://github.com/olavloite/spanner-jdbc/releases

 This driver does allow DML operations, although also limited because of the underlying limitations of Google Cloud Spanner.
 All data manipulation operations are limited to operations that operate on one record.
 This means that:
 * Inserts can only insert one row at a time
 * Updates and deletes must include a where-clause specifying the primary key (and nothing else).
 E.g. 'WHERE ID=?'.
-* As of version 0.15 the driver also supports bulk INSERT-statements.
-These statements can also be used to perform bulk UPDATE operations by adding an 'ON DUPLICATE KEY UPDATE'-clause to the INSERT-statement.
+* As of version 0.16 and newer the driver also supports bulk INSERT/UPDATE/DELETE-statements.
 Please note that the underlying limitations of Google Cloud Spanner transactions still apply: https://cloud.google.com/spanner/quotas.
 This means a maximum of 20,000 mutations and 100MB of data in one transaction.
+You can get the driver to automatically bypass these quotas by setting the connection property AllowExtendedMode=true (see the Wiki-pages of this driver: https://github.com/olavloite/spanner-jdbc/wiki/URL-and-Connection-Properties).

 Example of bulk INSERT:
 INSERT INTO TABLE1